cast-org/figuration/site/4.2/components/loader.md

 Loaders, or "spinners", are useful for showing a busy or loading state when applicable.
 While they are built using only HTML and CSS, but you may need some custom JavaScript to toggle their visibility.

-By default the loaders border color inherit from the current text color using `border-color: currentColor`.
+By default the loaders border color inherit from the current text color using `border-color: currentcolor`.
 The size, color, and alignment can be further adjusted through the use of utility classes.

 For accessibility the loader should use a `role="status"` attribute.
 If a visible message is not being provided, a screen reader friendly message should be included.
 Something as simple as `<span class="sr-only">Loading...</span>` contained within the loader element will suffice.